JSitter/drupal_7_docker_deployment/README.md

 1. Profit!!!!

-The `sites` folder is mounted in the docker container as a volume, so any changed can be made without rebuilding the image.
+The `sites` folder is mounted in the docker container as a volume, so any changes can be seen without rebuilding the image.